Carolyn Sawers, Chief Executive

 Click on the tabs below to find out more about the team

-Luke McCullough, Vice Chair
+Luke McCullough, Chair

-Luke is Parliamentary and Corporate Affairs Manager at BBC Scotland.
+Luke McCullough became a trustee with Corra Foundation in August 2015 and chairs the Nominations and Remuneration Committee.
+Luke is BBC Scotland’s Head of Corporate Affairs and Public Policy.
 Luke has held a number of previous appointments, including Trustee of Northsound Cash for Kids and as patron of the Kincardine and Mearns Special Needs Play Forum.
-He chairs the Royal High School Parent Council.
-Luke is married with school-aged children, and lives in Edinburgh.
+He recently stepped down as Chair of the Royal High School Parent Council.
+Luke is married with university-aged children, and lives in Edinburgh.

 Joy Barlow, MBE

-Joy became a trustee in 2013 and was appointed Chair of the PDI Steering Group in 2016.
+Joy became a trustee in 2014 and was appointed Chair of the PDI Steering Group in 2016.
 Currently Joy is advising the Health Service Executive (Social Inclusion) and Child and Family Agency (TuSLA) of the Irish Government on work-force development and the progress of the ‘Hidden Harm’ agenda, supporting children and families affected by substance use.
 She holds an Honorary Senior Research Fellowship at Glasgow Caledonian University and was awarded an MBE in 1998.

 Fiona became a trustee in 2015 and sits on the Audit Committee.
 She is currently Chief Executive of Visionary which is a membership organisation for local sight loss charities across the UK.
 Fiona has held several senior posts in the third sector for over 25 years.
 Currently she is a trustee of Blindcraft and has been a trustee of Scottish Council on Visual Impairment.
 She is a graduate of the Open University with an MBA.